 4. Make your terminal leave decision, then move on.

-Next, let’s take a look at two terminal leave case studies, where the decision is pretty clear in each situation.
-Your particular situation might not be this straightforward, but looking at the numbers might help you put things into context.
+Next, let’s look at two terminal leave case studies, where the decision is pretty clear in each situation.
+Your situation might not be this straightforward, but looking at the numbers might help you put things into context.

 Case #1: E-5’s End of Enlistment

-Sgt X, an Army E-5, is separating after a little more than 4 years from Fort Hood, so he can go to college, using the post-9/11 GI Bill.
+Sgt X, an Army E-5, is separating after more than four years from Fort Hood, so he can go to college using the Post-9/11 GI Bill.
 He has 30 days of leave and is trying to decide whether to sell it back or to use terminal leave.
 He has deployed to a combat zone, and ½ of his accrued leave is considered combat zone tax exclusion (CZTE) leave.
 His EAOS is 30 June, and his first class doesn’t start until September, so he’s got plenty of time.

-In this case, the primary concern is calculating how much Sgt X would receive in exchange for his 30 days of leave, and whether he feels that this money is worth it.
-Since his base pay is $2,614.20 (or a daily pay of $87.14), we should use that as the basis of calculation.
+In this case, the primary concern is calculating how much Sgt X would receive in exchange for his 30 days of leave and whether he feels this money is worth it.
+Since his base pay is $2,614.20 (or a daily pay of $87.14), we should use that as the basis of the calculation.

 Normally, you pay taxes on leave that you sell back to the government.
 However, leave earned in a CZTE is not taxable when sold back, so Sgt X would only be taxed on ½ of his sold back leave.
 Let’s assume that Sgt X is in the 15% tax bracket, which is fairly reasonable for his pay grade, and that he pays no state income tax.
 In this case, he is entitled to $2,418.14:

 Taxable: $87.14 X 15 days = $1,307.10 – 15% ($196.06) = $1,111.04